onevcat/VVDocumenter-Xcode/README.md

 ## Limitations

+The plugin is using simulation of keyboard event to insert the doc comments for you.
+So it is depending the keyboard shortcut of Xcode.
+These two kinds of operation are being used:

+* Delete to Beginning of the Line (⌘⌫)
+* Paste (⌘V)

+If you have modified these two shortcuts in your Xcode, the newset version of the plugin would not work correctly.
+Instead, you can use a earlier version such as [this one(commit 03c4169ff7)](https://github.com/onevcat/VVDocumenter-Xcode/tree/03c4169ff79b618b9fd3db93dd96652a522ad3e0).
+Be causion you may suffer a [undo and redo issue ](https://github.com/onevcat/VVDocumenter-Xcode/issues/3).

-There are a set of code type I hope to support, but now I just finished some of them.
+And there are a set of code type I hope to support, but now I just finished some of them.

 * Objc Method (Done)
 * C Function (Done)